 DEANS, EXECUTIVE ASSOCIATE DEANS, ASSOCIATE DEANS, ASSISTANT DEANS, VICE PROVOSTS, VICE CHANCELLORS, DEPARTMENT CHAIRS AND ACADEMIC PERSONNEL EXPERTS

-RE: 2018-2019 Annual Call for Academic Personnel Advancement for Academic Senate and Academic Federation Actions
+RE: 2019-2020 Annual Call for Academic Personnel Advancement for Academic Senate and Academic Federation Actions

 We strongly recommend that department chairs review this information and distribute it to all academic appointees.
 We also encourage department chairs to discuss important new items and reminders with academic appointees at a department meeting.

 Please pay close attention to the deadlines for both non-redelegated (central campus) and redelegated (dean) actions in Appendix A of this Annual Call.
 We intend to adhere to the deadlines given in this document.
-Requests for extensions to the deadlines must be submitted to the Office of the Vice Provost, via the Dean’s Office, for Vice Provost approval.
+Requests for extensions to the non-redelegated deadlines must be submitted to the Office of the Vice Provost, via the Dean’s Office, for Vice Provost approval.
 Any request for extension of a deadline will require strong justification, and if granted, will not extend the deadline beyond a few days to a few weeks (depending on the cause).
-All actions effective July 1, 2019 that are normally delegated to the dean for approval and that are not finalized by August 31, 2019 must be submitted to the Office of Academic Affairs for review and final decision.
+All actions effective July 1, 2020 that are normally delegated to the dean for approval and that are not finalized by August 31, 2020 must be submitted to the Office of Academic Affairs for review and final decision.

+Please contact our office if you have any questions on any of this information/guidance.
 Thank you for your assistance and cooperation in continually improving the complex advancement process at UC Davis.